-4. Communicating with the EU policy actors - advocacy (T5.3)
+4.Communicating with the EU policy actors - advocacy (T5.3)

-The ETTW MobileCIT advocacy letters were prepared in cooperation with the project's partners and ETTW member organizations, approved by the ETTW General Assembly and signed by the Secretary General of ETTW, Steen Illeborg, and ETTW acting President, Steven van Laer.
+The ETTW MobileCIT advocacy letters were prepared in cooperation with the project's partners and ETTW member organizations, approved on 1st March 2024 during the ETTW General Assembly and later signed by the Secretary General of ETTW, Steen Illeborg, and ETTW acting President, Steven van Laer.

-The approach was chosen in the light of the timing of the advocacy effort, notably the end of an EU policy cycle and the forthcoming European elections; this particular period was considered particularly adapted to (i) highlighting the performance of policymakers in the current policy cycle and (ii) to noting and showcasing their policy intent for the next policy cycle.
+The approach was chosen in light of the timing of the advocacy effort, notably the end of an EU policy cycle and the forthcoming European elections; this particular period was considered particularly adapted to (i) highlighting the performance of policymakers in the current policy cycle and (ii) to noting and showcasing their policy intent for the next policy cycle.